MeDirect vs Saxo Bank in 2026

 Brokers push you to trade and to pick individual companies to invest in.
 Rather than picking individual stocks such as Amazon or Tesla, index funds are a way to buy the whole market, across all sectors and regions of the world.
 Essentially, you own a small portion of thousands of companies throughout the world.
 Instead of betting on a particular company, you are placing a bet on the global economy.

-Rather than having to pick the right stocks or ETFs among the thousands available through Bolero or MeDirect, you invest in a portfolio that is tailored to you and your goals.
+Rather than having to pick the right stocks or ETFs among the thousands available through MeDirect or Saxo, you invest in a portfolio that is tailored to you and your goals.
 These portfolios are composed of globally diversified index funds, meaning you earn a piece of the growth of the global economy, and they're best suited to make the most of your savings long term.
 And they're secure as they fall under the supervision of the regulator in the Netherlands (AFM).

 How Curvo works